Australian

 and

-images of moments stolen from the lives of people trying to
+are images of moments stolen from the lives of people

-lead fruitful, ordinary lives in sync with the culture
+trying to lead fruitful, ordinary lives in sync

 Murals